 - A body mass index (BMI) of 40 or more.
 Someone with a BMI of 40 or more is at least 100 pounds (45 kilograms) over their recommended weight.
 A normal BMI is between 18.5 and 25.

 - A BMI of 35 or more and a serious medical condition that might improve with weight loss.
 Some of these conditions are obstructive sleep apnea, type 2 diabetes, and heart disease.

 How Does Vertical Sleeve Gastrectomy Work?

+Vertical sleeve gastrectomy is not a quick fix for obesity.
+It will greatly change your lifestyle.
 The new, smaller stomach is about the size of a banana.
 It limits the amount of food you can eat by making you feel full after eating small amounts of food.
-It is a purely restrictive procedure but does have hormonal changes in PYY and ghrelin.

 - Average percent excess weight loss is 50-60%